Code-Institute-Submissions/ci-interactive-project2/README.md

     * Laptop with HiDPI Screen (Width 1440)
 + Crossbrowser testing is also performed using [Browserling](https://www.browserling.com/).
 Below are the other browsers tested on using this site :
     * Opera 62
-+ As d3.js and dc.js are charting libraries that are only supported on modern browsers, old browsers like Internet Explorer 8 will not be able to show this website correctly.
++ As d3.js and dc.js are charting libraries that are only supported on modern browsers, this website will not be correctly displayed on Internet Explorer.

 ### Forms
 + Household Expenditure Form Behaviour: